Equivalence of Sobolev norms in Lebesgue spaces for Hardy operators in a half-space: Abstract

 \section{Abstract}

-We consider Hardy operators, i.e., homogeneous Schr\"odinger operators consisting of the ordinary or fractional Laplacian in a half-space plus a potential, which only depends on the appropriate power of the distance to the boundary of the half-space.
-We compare the scales of homogeneous $L^p$-Sobolev spaces generated by these Hardy operators with and without potential with each other.
-To that end, we prove and use new square function estimates for operators with slowly decaying heat kernels.
-Our results hold for all admissible coupling constants in the local case and for repulsive potentials in the fractional case, and extend those obtained recently in $L^2$.
-They also cover attractive potentials in the fractional case, once expected heat kernel estimates are available.
+We consider Hardy operators, i.e., homogeneous Schr\"odinger operators consisting of the ordinary or fractional Laplacian in a half-space plus a potential given by a function which only depends on the appropriate power of the distance to the boundary of the half-space multiplied with a coupling constant.
+We compare the scales of homogeneous $L^p$-Sobolev spaces generated by these Hardy operators with and without potential.
+To that end, we prove and use new square function estimates for operators whose heat kernels decay slowly and include singular weights.
+Our results hold for all admissible coupling constants in the local case and for repulsive potentials (positive coupling constants) in the fractional case, and extend those obtained recently in $L^2$.
+They also apply to attractive potentials (negative coupling constants) in the fractional case, provided the currently known heat kernel bounds for repulsive couplings extend to this regime.